Device Mapping

 What is Device Mapping?

 Device Mapping is a system that scans and tracks real-world objects, allowing you to place content in alignment with the real world.
-On the surface, it is functionally similar to VPS, but the Device Mapping system does all its processing on the device and does not require a network connection to localize.
-Instead, Device Mapping serializes a scan from one client device and distributes it to the others, which then deserialize the data and recreate the scanned map.
-This allows multiple devices to share a map and play a multiplayer experience without an Internet connection.
+On the surface, it is functionally similar to VPS, but the Device Mapping system does all of its processing on the device and does not require a network connection to localize.
+Instead, Device Mapping provides scanned maps as serializable objects that a client device can distribute to others, which can then deserialize and recreate the scanned map.
+Multiple devices can share a map without relying on Niantic VPS servers, which allows for immediate multiplayer experiences anywhere, even with no previous VPS-Activated location.
+See the DeviceMappingColocalization demo scene for sample usage of Device Mapping and sharing over Niantic Spatial Platform's Shared AR library.

 For a better idea of how Device Mapping works, compare it to VPS: